Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   <a href="https://serverfault.com/questions/875297/verify-return-code-21-unable-to-verify-the-first-certificate-lets-encrypt-apa" target="_blank" rel="noopener">this</a>&nbsp;may
   be helpful.
 </p>
-<h1 id="h_01HDZY2VYR54AX1CZKP46A98EJ">Tracking Events in a Web View</h1>
+<h1 id="h_01HDZY2VYR54AX1CZKP46A98EJ">Tracking Events in a WebView</h1>
 <p>
-  Incase you are using a web view in your application, you can establish communication between the web view and the native application.
-This will allow you to send data from the web view to the native application and vice versa.
+  Incase you are using a WebView in your application, you can establish communication between the WebView and the native application.
+This will allow you to send data from the WebView to the native application and vice versa.
 </p>
 <p>
-  This can be used to track information that happens inside the web view and send it to the native application.
-For example, if you have a web view that is used to display a web page, you can track the page views inside the web view and send them to the native application.
+  This can be used to track information that happens inside the WebView and send it to the native application.
+For example, if you have a WebView that is used to display a web page, you can track the page views inside the WebView and send them to the native application.
 The native application can then send this information to Countly.
 </p>